 Recently, we were in the area where the Trails were going toward Gardner.
 As well, we thought to look at more details (below).
 This same route was taken by the New England party (men and women) that left via a port in New York and sailed to Chicago before traveling over to St. Louis and west to Kansas City.
 They got to an area and established Lawrence, KS (Final migration, Lawrence and Kansas).

-On looking deeper, we found the 3-Trails Corridor.
+On looking deeper, we found the 3-Trails Corridor (defunct link).
 This was funded by a school initiative that looked to be associated with the Lewis and Clark celebration: 3-Trails Village Community Improvement District.
 We will look at this further.
 But, here are a couple of maps.
 One is from our earlier post.
 The other depicts points along the route.

 As mentioned in an early post, there were to sea routes to California: around the Cape, two voyages linked by a trek across Central America.